toradex/moses/clients/csharp/TorizonAppDeploymentAPI/generated/docs/ProgressApi.md

 > void ProgressDelete (string progressId = null)

-releases progress ID
+Releases a progress cookie

-if delete is called when the operation is still pending, it will try to abort it
+Delete the cookie.
+If the operation is pending this will cause an abort.
+Abort may not be immediate.
+After the delete operation is called the progress cookie id is no longer valid and further calls to progress_status will fail.

 ### Example